mschreie/hpe_oneview_ansible_handsonlabs/exercises/40_credentialsetup.md

 Wait for the job to finish.
 If this does not help, refrsh the browser.

 ### Execut Job Template again
 Launch the Job / Job Template a second time and review the output.
 We should be able to see a different error.
-Most likely the module was not found.
+Most likely we will hit some other error.
 This tells us that all variables are defined now.

 ### Create all remaining credentials
 For the sake of time we provided a playbook to create the remaining credentials.<br>